nadiaholmquist/archiso-pbp/FAQ.md

 Make sure the paths in it are correct, if you use a separate `/boot` partition, the paths must not start with `/boot` as they are from the root of the filesystem on that partition.

 Also ensure that you use a filesystem for `/boot` that u-boot can actually read.
 FAT32 and ext\* are known to work, but others might work as well.

+## The battery discharges even though the charger is plugged in
+This is normal, the Pinebook Pro's hardware can draw more power under heavy load than the bundled charger and the laptop's implementation of USB Power Delivery can actually provide.

+The system might also stop charging completely with the LED next to the barrel connector starting to blink, this generally happens if temperatures get too high.
+Unplug the charger and wait a while, then it should work again.